fmuellr/SDG_bioinformatics/Introduction to Bioinformatics.md

 #### R Studio

 When you first open R Studio, you will see three windows.
 On your left, you have a tab open with the options *Console*, *Terminal*, and *Background Jobs*.
 Top right you have a window that shows your environment, history, conections, and tutorial.
 Bottom right, you have a window that shows files, plots, packages, help, viewer, and presentation.

-What we first want to do is install two important packages that we will need when running our data analysis.
+What we first want to do is install two important packages that we will need to run data analysis.
 The first one to install is called **Processx**.
+This is a tool that is used to run system processes in the background among other things, but what is important is that we need it to install the next package **devtools**.
+Devtools is used to to simplify many common tasks and is used to build packages.

+To install these packages, in your bottom right window, select **Packages**.
+Now you should see a tab **Install**.
+A window should pop up, and under **Packages (separate multiple with space or comma)** type in *processx*, select it and click **Install**.
+Now do the same for *devtools*.
+Once you have done this, you usually need to restart RStudio.

 ### Command Line